SlicerProstate/SliceTracker-guide/docs/user_guide/continue_without_preop.md

 <center>![](../images/no_preop_finishing_prompt.png)

-After confirming that you are done with setting and renaming targets, SliceTracker will return to the `Overview` step and will wait for incoming `Needle` images.
+After confirming that you are done with setting and renaming targets, SliceTracker will switch to the overview mode and will wait for incoming `Needle` images.